wazuh/wazuh-ansible/ansible-role-kibana/README.md

 # Ansible Role: Elasticsearch

-An Ansible Role that installs Elasticsearch, Logstash, Kibana and WazuhAPP  on RedHat/CentOS.
+An Ansible Role that installs Kibana and WazuhAPP  on RedHat/CentOS.

 ## Requirements

 Requires at least Java 8 (Java 8+ preferred).

 ## Role Variables
-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Available variables are listed below, along with default values (see `vars/main.yml`):

     elasticsearch_network_host: localhost